 Joji Hiratsuka is a Tokyo-based trader at an investment bank who has travelled north every weekend for the past month and has helped coordinate teams of friends and acquaintances to join in the effort.

 “Our hockey team decided to send up a truck load of supplies.
+I put my hand up to drive the truck,” he said.

 “After seeing what was going on up north it was clear help was needed.
 But talking to people who lost their belongings, homes, and even some loved ones, I have not sensed any defeatism.”